Zac Purton

-Zac Purton (born 3 January 1983) is an Australian jockey who has won the most races in Hong Kong racing history and won the Hong Kong Jockeys' Championship on seven occasions.
+Zachary Purton (born 3 January 1983) is an Australian jockey who has won the most races in Hong Kong racing history and won the Hong Kong Jockeys' Championship on seven occasions.

 Purton is married to Nicole, the daughter of Australian Hall of Fame jockey Jim Cassidy.
 Zac and Nicole have two children, Cash and Roxy.

-Purton has won all four of the Hong Kong International Races at least once and the all-important Hong Kong Derby twice.
+Purton has won all four of the Hong Kong International Races at least once and the Hong Kong Derby twice.

-Lauded for his tactical awareness and race planning, Purton is widely renowned for his toughness in finishing and superb balance, earning him a reputation of the all-time great jockeys.

 In the saddle, he has few weaknesses, and is an astute operator when it comes to off-track aspects of decision-making and relationship-building in Hong Kong.

+He appeared in the music video of the song "大展鴻圖" ("Blueprint Supreme") by SKAI ISYOURGOD as a symbol of success and wealth.

 Background and early years

-From a non-racing background, Purton spent most of his childhood and teenage years in the sleepy coastal town of Coffs Harbour, on the New South Wales mid-north coast in Australia.
+From a non-racing background, Purton spent most of his childhood and teenage years in the coastal town of Coffs Harbour, on the New South Wales mid-north coast in Australia.
 He also spent time in the town of Nelson on the South Island of New Zealand and Mount Gambier, South Australia.

 It was in Nelson where Purton first came into contact with horses, and then for a short time around standardbreds in Mount Gambier.

-Back in Coffs Harbour, Purton left school at 14 and went to local horse trainer Trevor Hardy, who guided the gifted rider early.
+Back in Coffs Harbour, Purton left school at 14 and went to local horse trainer Trevor Hardy, who guided him early on.
 “People say to me, ‘Gee you did a good job with him,’ but I can't take credit for it, it's just natural ability,” Hardy says.
 “Maybe I helped him as a person though.”

 Purton's mother Liz recalled her son's attitude early: “He would get off the horse and tell the owners their horse was a donkey.
 Well, it might be true, but it isn't what the owner wants to hear.”

 Purton won the Brisbane jockeys' premiership as an apprentice in 2003, then moved to Sydney and was quickly amongst the top jockeys there before he began his Hong Kong career in 2007/08.

 Hong Kong

 In the 2013/14 season, Purton ended the 13-year championship reign of Douglas Whyte, becoming the first Australian jockey to win the Hong Kong title since Noel Barker in 1991.
 (112 wins).
 He notched up 112 wins on his way to the title.
 Purton also raced to what was then the fastest 50 in Hong Kong history that season and became the second rider, after Whyte, to notch 100 wins in a season.
-Purton lost his title when he came second to João Moreira in 2014/15 with 95 wins, then was runner-up to Moreira again in 2015-16 and 2016-17 before reclaiming the Hong Kong championship in 2017-18 in a close finish.
+Purton lost his title when he came second to João Moreira in 2014/15 with 95 wins, then was runner-up to Moreira again in 2015-16 and 2016–17 before reclaiming the Hong Kong championship in 2017–18 in a close finish.